 – Suicide attempts using non-gun methods are not nearly as successful.
 In fact, drug overdose, the most widely used method in suicide attempts, is fatal in less than 3 percent of cases.

 Suicide is unpredictable.
+The decision for most people to take their lives happens in less than five minutes from thought to completion.
 Please do not keep guns in your home.

 For the 46% of suicides where there is a known history of mental illness, please don’t make assumptions.
 Emily McDowell shared an Instagram post a couple of days ago that might give you a new perspective on why mental health can be so deadly.